UniMath/agda-unimath/src/real-numbers/predicative-levy-uncountability-argument-macneille-real-numbers.lagda.md

   g(x) ≔ \sup\left\lbrace ∑_{i ∈ S}rⁱ | S\text{ finite and admissible at }x \right\rbrace .
 $$

-Note that finite subsets can be encoded as bounded boolean predicates
+Note that finite subsets can be encoded as arrays of booleans
-$χ : ℕ → bool$ so this construction is predicative.
+$χ : \Fin k → bool$ so this construction is predicative.

 Next, fix an index $n$ and adjoin it to $S$.
 This extension preserves finiteness and yields the inequality $∑_{i ∈ S}rⁱ ≤ ∑_{i ∈ S ∪ \{n\}}rⁱ$.
 If $n ∉ S$, then